emfcamp/Website/templates/about/volunteering.md

   <p>To be notified when we start looking for help with setup & teardown please subscribe to the volunteering mailing list:</p>
   {{ contact_form("volunteer") }}
 </div>

+## Volunteer Kitchen
+The volunteer kitchen runs from buildup, during the event, and into teardown and provides volunteers with three hot meals a day as a thank you for helping out (one meal per shift worked).
+Our chefs cook a variety of delicious dishes, suitable for a large range of dietaries, and will do their best to accommodate special requirements - just let them know!

+To find out what is on the menu, check out the [Kitchen Social page](https://social.emfcamp.org/@kitchen).